MKovacik/Simulator2/README.md

 2. **Customer Agent**: Simulates realistic customer behavior with various personas and needs.
 This agent progresses the conversation naturally and avoids repetitive responses.

 3. **Terminator Agent**: A specialized decision-making agent that determines when a customer has explicitly chosen a tariff plan.
 This agent uses extremely strict criteria to ensure the conversation only ends when a clear selection has been made.
 It immediately rejects any message containing a question mark as a plan selection, ensuring customers can ask questions without triggering the end of the conversation.
+The agent analyzes each customer message for both explicit purchase language and the absence of question marks.

 ### Conversation Flow